aws/aws-cdk/docs/src/index.rst

     the code examples in this guide are in TypeScript.

-    To aid you in porting a TypeScript example to a supported programming language, take a look at the example code for your language in the reference section for the service.
+    To aid you in porting a TypeScript example to a supported programming language, take a look at the example code for your language in the :doc:`Reference section <reference>`.

 The :ref:`AWS CDK Toolkit <toolkit>` is a command-line tool for interacting with CDK apps.
 It allows developers to synthesize artifacts such as AWS CloudFormation